Vaiden,

 Negro It is assumed that the Goldsby case will be set

-copies of the motion for retrial by District Attorney John E. Aldridge of
+Jr., certified copies of the motion for retrial by District Attorney John E.

-Winona were sent stating that the case would be set and called on November
+Aldridge of Winona were sent stating that the case would be set and called on

-murder victim, has indicated that he will participate in this trial again
+husband of the murder victim, has indicated that he will participate in this

-Leighton, former Assistant Illinois Attorney General, on the grounds that
+appealed by Leighton, former Assistant Illinois Attorney General, on the

 Leighton’s first appeal in 1956 on the same grounds.
 In 1956, the But in Leighton’s appeal to the U.S. Fifth Circuit